The Product Development Process – Step 4 – Design

 There are always many ideas to sort through.
 Some stand out immediately.
 Other ideas are good, but conflict with each other.
 Here are some things to consider while evaluating and choosing which ideas are best:

-• Analyze concepts for adherence to goals and requirements.
-(This is one reason you need the Engineering Specification.)
+- Analyze concepts for adherence to goals and requirements.
+(This is one reason you need the Engineering Specification of the previous step.)

-• Are there substitute technologies to use if a new technology doesn’t make it?
+- Are there substitute technologies to use if a new technology does not make it?

-• Examine impact on time and cost goals for each concept.
+- Examine impact on time and cost goals for each new idea.

-• Think like your customer, or ask your customer, then use the input as part of your decisions.
+- Think like your customer, or ask your potential customer(s), then use their input as part of your decisions.

 In many cases, technical innovation makes the task or project possible.
-These areas of technical stretch it’s a great idea to prove out the concept in advance with a PoP’s (Proof of Principle) demonstration.
-A careful evaluation can help see that the innovation will fit within time and/or cost constraints.
-Separating these areas of technical stretch into their own mini-projects (as a parallel path) keeps the main project rolling.
-We call these design engineering mini projects PoP’s.
-(See below for more discussion on PoP’s.)
+For areas of technical stretch, it is important to prove concepts in advance with a PoP (Proof of Principle) demonstration.
+A careful evaluation can help see if the innovation will fit within time and/or cost constraints.
+Separating these areas of technical stretch into their own mini-projects (as a parallel path) can keep the main project rolling.
+We call these design engineering mini projects PoP's.
+(See below for more discussion on PoP's.)

 The conceptual design phase is also a time for comparing competitive products against your list of requirements.
-Use the comparison to see how yours is similar, and to see how your requirements drive the new product to improve on what exists.
+Use the comparison to see how your ideas are similar, and to see how your requirements drive the new product to improve on what exists.

 Conceptual Design (our Speaker Example)

-For our speaker project, many speaker box and driver configuration ideas were considered – some short and fat, some tall, some deep and some shallow.
+For our speaker project, many speaker box and driver combinations were considered - some short and fat, some tall, some deep, and some shallow.
 It included drivers of all types and sizes.
-Then, as the designs were evaluated, and just a couple rose to the top.
-The front runners were those that best met the stated requirements.
+Then, as the designs were evaluated, just a couple rose to the top.
+The front runners were those that best met the requirements for dynamic range and consistent full sound.

 The design finally chosen was certainly not the easiest or cheapest.
-It best meets the most important requirements, and it has a desirable personality from an artistic viewpoint.
+Yet, it best meets the most important requirements, and it has a desirable personality from an artistic viewpoint.
+The design engineering of both the shape and the performance make it the best.

 Principle Design or Characterization

 This is the stage of hard-core design engineering.
-It’s where the computer is handy — both for CAD and for design analysis.
-This is when fundamental design engineering takes center stage.
+Now, the computer comes in very handy - both for CAD and for design analysis.
+This is when fundamental design engineering takes center stage, and the prior work of the Engineering Specification is the focus.

 Typically this stage of the design includes work in all the areas of the project — perhaps by several individuals or teams depending on size and complexity.
 The routine generally includes individual work as well as design review meetings at appropriate intervals.